Search

 Key Ethical Principles:

-• Autonomy: Respecting a patient’s right to make decisions.
+• Autonomy – Respecting the patient’s right to make informed decisions.

 1. Patient Assessment

-• Physical examination: Observing and palpating body systems.
+• Physical exam: Inspection, palpation, percussion, and auscultation of all body systems.

 The Six Rights of Medication Administration: